-Madhulika Liddle on Delhi and her works
+Madhulika Liddle Interview – on Delhi and her works

 Tell us about your self, where did you grow up, what did you study and your journey to being a writer.

-After school, I did a three-year course in hotel management, and subsequently worked in the hospitality industry for several years, before switching to advertising, then content writing, and finally, instructional design.
-I quit the corporate world in 2008, and have been focussing on my writing since then.
+After school, I did a three-year course in hotel management.
+And subsequently worked in the hospitality industry for several years.
+Before switching to advertising, then content writing, and finally, instructional design.
+I quit the corporate world in 2008.
+And have been focussing on my writing since then.

 As far as my journey to being a writer is concerned… I began writing almost as soon as I could.
 I used to write short stories and travelogues on every place my family visited on vacations – all for family consumption only.
 In my mid-20s, I began to focus on trying to write for an audience other than family.
 I entered a number of short story competitions (and was lucky enough to win most of the ones I entered, including the Commonwealth Broadcasting Association’s Short Story Competition in 2003).
-Around the same time, I began toying with writing longer fiction – the novel I began writing back then is still on the back burner, though, because I lost interest in it after a while.
+Around the same time, I began toying with writing longer fiction – the novel I began writing back then is still on the back burner, though.
+Because I lost interest in it after a while.

 Given a choice would you like to go back in time and live in the times of Mughal Empire.
-If yes, what character would you choose for yourself.
+If yes, what character would you choose for yourself?

 How did you come to define your genre historical crime fiction – a genre that is more or less non-existent in India?